kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   // produced.
 Defaults to all address families present in matching pod
   // addresses, producing one EndpointSlice addressType per family found (IPv4,
   // IPv6, or both in a dual-stack cluster).
 Set this field to restrict output
   // to a specific family.
-Mirrors Service.spec.ipFamilies.
   // +optional
   IPFamilies []corev1.IPFamily `json:"ipFamilies,omitempty"`